 Director of Studies, Tower Language; Cambridge Certified English Teacher and Translator

 English has been my passion since I can remember.
 It all started when I was 6 years old and when the cable TV was introduced.
-Cartoons from the USA and UK brought the English language into my world, and by the age of 8, I was able to understand and speak English fluently.
+The cartoons from America brought the English language into my world, and by the age of 8, I was able to understand and speak English fluently.
 Little did I know at the time that I would end up living in England, graduate from City Islington College, London and become an English teacher.

-Translation came into play after my return to Serbia.
+Translation came into play upon my return to Serbia.
 I have become a consecutive interpreter and have been cooperating with many multinational companies in Belgrade for more than ten years.
 What happened next was a gigantic surprise, and I have all my gods to thank that in 2016 I was given the opportunity to translate a book from Serbian into English.
-This was where I found my self-realisation.
+It was then that I found my self-realisation.
 The book was published the same year under the title “Bliss, or Absolute Happiness“.

 At the moment I am trying to assemble a team of enthusiasts, teachers and translators who can share my mission.